MicrosoftDocs/office-developer-client-docs/docs/shared/compatibility-issues-in-office.md

 These messages can appear if the add-in or macro-enabled document code uses an object, member, collection, enumeration, or constant that has been removed from the application's object model.

-**Table 2.
-Issues displayed in the telemetry log about removed and deprecated members**
+The following table contains issues displayed in the telemetry log about removed and deprecated members.

 |**Event ID**|**Introduced in version**|**Applications affected**|**Additional Information**|**Title**|**Description**|
 |:-----|:-----|:-----|:-----|:-----|:-----|